 Hanoi Itinerary – What to know before you go

 This Hanoi travel guide details my personal experiences as well as my research on the subject of traveling to Hanoi.
-My Hanoi travel blog should help you plan your maiden trip better.
-My recommendations on things to do in Hanoi should you fix a Hanoi travel itinerary.
+If you are thinking about visiting the northern Vietnam, my Hanoi travel blog should help you plan your maiden trip better.
+This blog post discusses everything from Getting there to staying, day trips and local sightseeing.
+I am hopeful that my recommendations on things to do in Hanoi should help you fix a Hanoi travel itinerary.

 How to get to Hanoi

 Hanoi has an excellent train as well as air connectivity.
 I personally used both of them, I came to Hanoi by train while I left by flight via Noi Bai airport, Hanoi.
-Both the train as well as flight connectivity are excellent.
-Also, the public transport in Hanoi is good and you shouldn’t have any problem getting to Hanoi railway station or Hanoi airport.
-For those who are coming from North, best way to travel from ho chi minh to Hanoi is by flight.
+Both the train as well as flight connectivity are reliable.
+Also, the public transport within Hanoi is good and you shouldn’t have any problem getting to Hanoi railway station or Hanoi airport.
+For those who are coming from further South, best way to travel from Ho Chi Minh city to Hanoi is by flight.

 How to reach Hanoi by Flight